 Remove a Game from Your Steam Library

-Once you’re ready to remove a game from your Steam library, first fire up the Steam client and find it in your library list.
-In the example presented in our screenshots, we want to remove the Left 4 Dead 2 Beta that was included in a game bundle purchase from years ago.
-We don’t play the Left 4 Dead series much at all anymore, and we certainly don’t have much use for an outdated beta.
+Once you’re ready to remove a game from your library, fire up the Steam client and find it.
+In the example above, we want to remove the Left 4 Dead 2 Beta purchase from years ago.

 With the name of the game you wish to remove noted, click Help at the top of the window and select Steam Support.